-We always recommend to our clients to have strict control on product samples since there have been cases of the re-sale of said samples.
+We always recommend that our clients have strict control on product samples since there have been cases of the re-sale of said samples.

 4.2 Is it possible to give gifts or donations of money to healthcare professionals?
 If so, what restrictions apply?